Judith E. Heumann House: Apartments for 1,100+ UC Berkeley students.

 LMS Architects / Hood Design Studio

-The height of the student housing aligns with the City's Southside Plan that will regulate privately-developed buildings in this area.
-The student housing is one building, which is divided into two wings:
+The height of Heumann House aligns with the City's Southside Plan that will regulate privately-developed buildings in this area.
+Heumann House is one building, which is divided into two wings:

 • The north wing features 11 floors of student apartments over a ground floor and a partial basement level.
 The height of the north wing varies from 127 feet, up to 154 feet where there is a small mechanical room with elevator and building systems on the roof.